Skip to content

 Insider Secrets

 One of the most important things to watch is the rate limit.
 Enchant allows 100 credits per minute.
-If you try to push your entire history at once, the system will pause your requests.
+If you try to push your entire history at once, the system will pause your requests with a 429 response.
 A smart way to manage this is to use embedding when you fetch data.

 By embedding labels or customer details within a single request, you reduce the number of round trips and save your credits for the actual data creation.